grande-dev/OpenMAUVe/README.md

 ## Reference
-The initial OpenMAUVe release and the demo were developed can be cited with the following BibTeX entry:
+The initial OpenMAUVe release and the demo can be cited with the following BibTeX entry:

 ```bibtex
 @inproceedings{grande2025openmauve,